 Nebraska Bounty Hunter Guide: Requirements and Steps

-In Nebraska, bounty hunters must be at least 18 years of age, a US citizen or resident alien, and a resident of Nebraska.
-As is the case in many other states, you should have no felony convictions if you wish to pursue fugitives in Nebraska.
+In Nebraska, surety agents must be at least 18 years of age, a US citizen or resident alien, and a resident of Nebraska.
+You must also have a net worth of at least $50,000 and incorporate your surety business.
+As is the case in many other states, you should have no felony convictions if you wish to work as an insurance producer and surety agent in Nebraska.

-Steps to a Career as a Bounty Hunter in Nebraska
+Steps to a Career as a Surety Agent in Nebraska

-Having some law enforcement or investigative experience may help you as you start a career as a bounty hunter.
-There are also some additional steps you should consider that will give your bounty hunting career a boost.
-By following the three steps below, you will ensure that your bounty hunting career gets off to a good start.
+Having some law enforcement or investigative experience may help you as you start a career as a surety agent.
+There are also some additional steps you should consider that will give your career a boost.
+By following the steps below, you can help ensure that your surety agent career gets off to a good start.

 1. Acquire the appropriate training.

-Once you have some training and a mentor, you can begin working confidently as a bounty hunter.
-When apprehending a fugitive, you must provide the sheriff’s department with a copy of the bond for the fugitive he or she surrenders.
-Although the state of Nebraska does not require continuing education for bounty hunters, you should stay updated on any changes in legislation as it relates to surety and bail laws the state.
+Once you have your license, you can begin working as a surety agent.
+When apprehending a fugitive, you must provide the sheriff’s department with a copy of the bond for the fugitive you are capturing.
+Although the state of Nebraska does not require continuing education for surety agents, you should stay updated on any changes in legislation as it relates to surety and bail laws in the state.

-While working as a bounty hunter, you may wish to supplement your income by working in similar professions.
-Working as a private investigator or process server can provide valuable experience to a new bounty hunter.
+While working as a surety agent, you may wish to supplement your income by working in similar professions.
+Working as a private investigator or process server can provide valuable experience to a new surety agent.
 To work in either profession, you need to be aware of the rules and restrictions in Nebraska.

 Private Investigator/ Private Detective

-Private investigators work for clients to investigate legal, personal, or financial data.
-Private investigators in Nebraska must be licensed by the Nebraska Secretary of State.
-The Secretary of State licenses private detectives and plain clothes investigators.
+Private investigators (PIs) work for clients to investigate legal, personal, or financial data.
+Private investigators in Nebraska must be licensed by the Nebraska Secretary of State (SOS).
+The SOS licenses private detectives and plain clothes investigators.

 Plain Clothes Investigator